 Wide Open Sandbox

-- Grand Theft Auto: San Andreas had clones of Tempest, Asteroids and Defender.
+- Grand Theft Auto: San Andreas had clones of Tempest, Asteroids and Defender (Go Go Space Monkey, Let's Get Ready to Bumble, Duality, and They Crawled from Uranus).
 You could also play billiards at one of the local bars.

 - Bully had several with names like "Nut Shots", "Monkey Fling", "Consumo" and "Future Street Race".
 The last one also has a more modern 3D version available to play in-game.